Economy car: 1945–1960

 In 1955, the Japanese Ministry of International Trade and Industry set a goal to all Japanese makers to create what was called a "national car" that was larger than the kei car.
 This influenced Japanese automobile manufacturers to focus their product development efforts for the smaller kei cars, or the larger "national cars".
 The concept stipulated that the vehicle be able to maintain a maximum speed over 100 km/h (62 mph), weigh below 400 kg (882 lbs), fuel consumption at 30 km/L or more, at an average speed of 60 km/h (37 mph) on a level road, and not require maintenance or significant service for at least 100,000 km.
 This established a "compact car" class, that is by far the most popular in Japan due to tax benefits stipulated by Japanese government regulations.
 One of the first compact cars that met those requirements was the FR layout Toyota Publica with a flat twin engine, and the RR layout Mitsubishi 500.
 The Publica and the Mitsubishi 500 were essentially "kei cars" with engines larger than regulations permitted at the time.

 In the late 1950s the DDR German Democratic Republic produced its 'peoples' car'.
 The Trabant sold 3 million vehicles in thirty years due to its communist captive market.
 It had a transverse two-cylinder air-cooled two-stroke engine and front-wheel drive, using DKW technology.

 In 1957, Fiat in Italy launched the 479 cc 'Nuovo' Fiat 500 designed by Dante Giacosa with frontal styling by Claus Luthe.
 It was the first real city car.
 It had a rear-mounted air-cooled vertical twin engine, and all round independent suspension.
-Its target market was Italian scooter riders who had settled down and had a young family, and needed their first car.
+Its target market was Italian scooter riders who had settled down and had a young family in the post war baby boom, and needed their first car.
 It was also produced in Austria as the Puch 500.
 Fiat had also launched the larger 1955 Fiat 600 with a similar layout but with a water-cooled in-line four-cylinder engine, it even had a six-seater people carrier / MPV / mini-van version called the 'Multipla', even though it was about the same size as a modern supermini.